 Why?

 Constructive Form also pushed the boundaries and experimented with new materials and designs.
 They imported commodity Swedish triple glazed windows and doors for the maximum glass to frame ratio.
-The windows are beautiful, easy to install, and surprisingly less money (even with import tariffs!) than any comparable US products.
+The windows are beautiful and easy to install.
 The group then worked hard to maximize natural light and flow by installing a steel and glass interior stair wall, which let more light through as well as a skylight roof hatch to the roof deck.

 Home Addition to Accessory Dwelling Unit